tbanj/majacryp/README.md

 User should get conversion result.

 # Classes
-This project has 5 java classes
+This project have 5 java classes
 1. AboutActivity
 2. HomeActivity
 3. ConversionActivity